-Because blood pressure tends to fluctuate, a diagnosis of elevated blood pressure is based on the average of two or more blood pressure readings taken on separate occasions in a consistent manner.
-Your blood pressure generally should be measured in both arms to determine if there is a difference.
-Your doctor may ask you to record your blood pressure at home and at work to provide additional information.
+A diagnosis of elevated blood pressure is based on the average of two or more blood pressure readings.
+The measurements should be taken on separate occasions in the same way.
+The first time your blood pressure is checked, it should be measured in both arms to determine if there's a difference.
+After that, the arm with the higher reading should be used.

-If you have elevated blood pressure accompanied by diabetes, kidney disease or cardiovascular disease, your doctor may recommend blood pressure medication in addition to lifestyle changes.
+If you have elevated blood pressure and diabetes, kidney disease or heart disease, your provider might also recommend blood pressure medication.

 Lifestyle and home remedies

-As your blood pressure increases, so does your risk of cardiovascular disease.
+As blood pressure increases, so does the risk of heart disease.
 That's why it's so important to control elevated blood pressure.
 The key is a commitment to healthy lifestyle changes.
+Try these tips:

 - Eat healthy foods.
 Eat a healthy diet.
 Try the Dietary Approaches to Stop Hypertension (DASH) diet.
 Choose fruits, vegetables, whole grains, poultry, fish and low-fat dairy foods.
-Get plenty of potassium, which can help lower blood pressure.
+Get plenty of potassium from natural sources, which can help lower blood pressure.
 Eat less saturated fat and trans fat.

-Use less salt.
-Aim to limit sodium to less than 2,300 milligrams (mg) a day or less.
-However, a lower sodium intake — 1,500 mg a day or less — is ideal for most adults.
+- Use less salt (sodium).
+Processed meats, canned foods, commercial soups, frozen dinners and certain breads can be hidden sources of salt.
+Check food labels for the sodium content.
+Aim to limit sodium by at least 1,000 milligrams (mg) a day.
+A lower sodium intake — 1,500 mg a day or less — is ideal for most adults.

 - Limit alcohol.
 If you choose to drink alcohol, do so in moderation.
-For healthy adults, that means up to one drink a day for women, and up to two drinks a day for men.
-One drink equals 12 ounces of beer, 5 ounces of wine or 1.5 ounces of 80-proof liquor.
+For healthy adults, that means up to one drink a day for women and up to two drinks a day for men.

 - Don't smoke.
 Tobacco injures blood vessel walls and speeds up the process of hardening of the arteries.
-If you smoke, ask your doctor to help you quit.
+If you smoke, ask your care provider for strategies to help you quit.

 Preparing for your appointment

-If you think you may have elevated blood pressure or high blood pressure, make an appointment with your family doctor or health care provider to have your blood pressure checked.
+If you think you may have elevated or high blood pressure, make an appointment with your family care provider to have your blood pressure checked.

-Because some medications — such as over-the-counter cold medicines, pain medications, antidepressants, birth control pills and others — can raise your blood pressure, it might be a good idea to bring a list of medications and supplements you take to your doctor's appointment.
-Don't stop taking any prescription medications that you think may affect your blood pressure without your doctor's advice.
+Because some medications can raise blood pressure, bring a list of all medications, vitamins and other supplements you take and their doses to your medical appointment.
+Don't stop taking any prescription medications that you think might affect your blood pressure without your provider's advice.

 What you can do

-- Write down key personal information, including a family history of high blood pressure, high cholesterol, heart disease, stroke or diabetes, and any major stresses or recent life changes.
+- Important personal information, including any family history of high blood pressure, high cholesterol, heart disease, stroke or diabetes, and any major stresses or recent life changes

-- Write down questions to ask your doctor.
+- Write down questions to ask your provider.

-- What kinds of tests do I need?
+- What tests do I need?

-- Do I need any medications?
+- Do I need to take medication?

 - What foods should I eat or avoid?